-Our campus at Westmead is home to around 1600 students who are conducting study, research or clinical placements at Westmead, including critical research into the causes and mechanisms of disease and devising novel interventions for prevention and treatment.
+Our campus at Westmead is home to around 2,000 students who are conducting study, research or clinical placements at Westmead across a number of disciplines and faculties, and close to 1,000 staff members and affiliates.

-We are strengthening our partnership with the Westmead Precinct and contributing to greater health, education, research and training by providing new education facilities, upgrades to existing spaces, and a suite of new academic programs and initiatives.
+To date we have invested around $80 million towards greater health, education, research and training at Westmead by providing new education facilities, upgrades to existing spaces, and a suite of new academic programs and initiatives alongside our partners at the precinct.

 Our active student societies at Westmead include: